Ken Paxton: State securities fraud felony indictment

 On July 28, 2015, a state grand jury indicted Paxton on three criminal charges: two counts of securities fraud (a first-degree felony) and one count of failing to register with state securities regulators (a third-degree felony).
-Paxton's indictment marked the first such criminal indictment of a Texas Attorney General in thirty-two years since Texas Attorney General Jim Mattox was indicted for bribery in 1983.
-The complainants in the case are Joel Hochberg, a Florida businessman and Byron Cook, a former Republican member of the Texas House of Representatives.
+Paxton's indictment marked the first such criminal indictment of a Texas attorney general in thirty-two years since Texas attorney general Jim Mattox was indicted for bribery in 1983.
+The complainants in the case are Joel Hochberg, a Florida businessman, and Byron Cook, a Republican and former member of the Texas House of Representatives.
 Paxton and Cook were former friends and roommates while serving together in the Texas House.
 Three special prosecutors were trying the state's case.

-The state prosecution against Paxton grows out of Paxton selling shares of Servergy Inc., a technology company, to investors in 2011.
-Prosecutors allege that Paxton sold shares of Servergy to investors (raising $840,000) while failing to disclose that he was receiving compensation from the company in the form of 100,000 shares of stock in return.
-Paxton says the 100,000 shares of stock he received from Servergy's founder and CEO were a gift, and not a sales commission, and they were provided to Paxton long before the sales transactions occurred.
+The state prosecution against Paxton grew out of Paxton's selling of shares of Servergy Inc., a technology company, to investors in 2011.
+Prosecutors alleged that Paxton sold shares of Servergy to investors (raising $840,000) while failing to disclose that he was receiving compensation from the company in the form of 100,000 shares of stock in return.
+Paxton says the 100,000 shares of stock he received from Servergy's founder and CEO were a gift and not a sales commission and that they were given to Paxton long before the sales transactions occurred.

-On August 3, 2015, following the unsealing of the grand jury indictment, Paxton was arrested and booked.
-He pleaded not guilty, and has portrayed "the case against him as a political witch-hunt."
-Paxton and his supporters claim that the prosecution has its origin in a dispute among Texas Republicans, with conservatives like Paxton on one side and moderates like Cook on the other, and suggest that Cook's complaint, several years after the Servergy deal, was political payback.
+On August 3, 2015, after the unsealing of the grand jury indictment, Paxton was arrested and booked.
+He pleaded not guilty, and portrayed "the case against him as a political witch-hunt."
+Paxton and his supporters claim that the prosecution has its origin in a dispute among Texas Republicans—with conservatives like Paxton on one side and moderates like Cook on the other—and suggest that Cook's complaint, several years after the Servergy deal, was political payback.